Spiced Walnuts

 spiced walnuts in a black bowl

-• light snacking
+• Light snacking

-• bringing to a party
+• Bringing to a party

-• adding to a salad
+• Adding to a salad

-• placing on a cheese board
+• Placing on a cheese board

-• topping ice cream, pies, and cakes.
+• Topping ice cream, pies, and cakes.

-• giving as gifts to foodie friends, teachers, and party hostesses.
+• Giving as gifts to foodie friends, teachers, and party hostesses.

 They are easy to make and sure to please!
 My Ma used pecans but I am having a love affair with walnuts right now.

 This candied walnut recipe works for just about any nut you choose but you might have to watch the cooking time for smaller sized nuts.
+Try them along with these candied almonds, these gingersnap pecans, these candied pecans, and these everything bagel almonds.

 overhead picture of walnuts in a bowl